tmciver/solitaire/README.md

 deck.
 The particular order of the cards in a keyed deck does not matter, but it must be known to both the sender and receiver of the encrypted message.
 The deck used to encrypt a message includes both jokers and so has 54 cards.
-This code represents a deck as a collection of the integers 1 through
+This implementation represents a deck as a collection of the integers 1 through
 54. To key a deck, one starts with a deck in a known order and then uses the solitaire alogorithm with a passphrase to re-order the deck.
 For example, we can start with an *ordered deck* and key it with a passphrase as follows: